materialsproject/crystaltoolkit/docs_rst/introduction.rst

 .. warning::
   While the web app is online, the Crystal Toolkit source code itself is not intended for public use at this time.
-  It is being developed in the open but the current master branch **may not work**, and **documentation may be incomplete and/or misleading.**
+The current master branch **may not work**, and **documentation may be incomplete and/or misleading.**
   We're working hard to reach release status, please check back soon.

 Crystal Toolkit Framework